B2R2-org/B2R2/README.md

 1. B2R2 is *easy* to play with: there is absolutely no dependency hell for B2R2 because it is a fully-managed library.
-All you need to do is to install [.NET Core SDK](https://dotnet.microsoft.com/download), and you are ready to go!
+All you need to do is to install [.NET SDK](https://dotnet.microsoft.com/download), and you are ready to go!
 Native [IntelliSense](https://docs.microsoft.com/en-us/visualstudio/ide/using-intellisense) support is another plus!